 Photos I include in reviews and recipes

 Photos aren't decoration.
-They're part of the proof.
+They're part of the proof behind a review or recipe:

 • A real photo of the gear, recipe, or brewing process when I have tested it myself.